aklump/drupal-test/documentation/source/README.md

     LICENSE
     README.md

-Additionally, do not add files to the following folders as replaced on every update.
+Additionally, do not add files to the following folders, which are replaced on every update.
 It is safe to add classes to _src_ so long as avoid _src/DrupalTest_.

     bin
     docs